syncthing/docs/users/ignoring.rst

    still relative to the synced folder *root*.
 Example:
    ``#include more-patterns.txt``.

+   Any ``#include`` directives inside a file loaded by ``#include`` require paths specified relative to the directory containing the loaded file, rather than the synchronised root directory.

 -  A pattern beginning with a ``!`` prefix negates the pattern: matching files are *included* (that is, *not* ignored).
 This can be used to override more general patterns that follow.